Working with Materials in Boxshot

 Boxshot lets you load an image which contains all the artwork for all the sides of an object.
 You can’t apply such an image directly, as Boxshot doesn’t know where to put each part of the image.
 That’s why you may need the cropping button.
 This button shows a window that allows you to define which part of the image to show on that particular side.

-If you pick a CD Front material, as in the image, and click the Crop button, you will see something like this:
+If you pick a CD Front material, as in the image, open its “Artwork” texture slot and click the Crop image button:

 You can read more about materials in the materials tutorial.